arush-gupta/arush-gupta.github.io/_pages/about.md

 This page is still under construction.

+8th August 2023: Teaching is the best way to learn something.
+So, I'm gonna start teaching now.

 <!---
 but for more information on my projects, my academic CV can be found [here](https://arush-gupta.github.io/cv/).
 **Who I am:** A recent engineering graduate in search for meaningful problems to solve.